 I welcome your suggestions for new books to support your research, whether you are on campus or at a distance: email your recommendation to the Library.
 Let us work together to ensure that Education's book collection continues to develop and reflect the Department’s activities.

 The Library has created a permanent display of well-being and health books that have been bought with funds from the Library and another professional service team, Widening Participation.
 The well-being collection is a really useful resource for all of us, so please do read more about the collection in our blog post and view the list of all the titles, some of which are available online.

 Index to evidence-based social science research, including grey literature

 Social Policy and Practice simultaneously searches databases including AgeInfo, ChildData and Social Care Online.
-Many of its records refer to reports, legislation, local/national government docents, organisations, policies, press coverage and service user knowledge.
+Many of its records refer to reports, legislation, local/national government documents, organisations, policies, press coverage and service user knowledge.
 Its focus is on applied research and practice.
 Some of its links will take you to full documents, but where you find a record of a non-academic document, you may need to search for it using Google.

 Record and access broadcasts from more than 65 TV and radio channels.
 Includes an option to create clips.
 Users can embed content in presentations and Moodle (using BoB links/codes).
 Note that BOB only permits access from within the UK.